Matthias-Merzenich/qfind/readme.txt

       Add some simple checks for parameter validity 1.2.1, 27 January 2021
-      Put functions common to both qfind and qfind-s into a header file
+      Put functions common to both qfind and qfind-s into a header file 1.3, 29 January 2021
+      Add optional longest partial output at end of search Make loading from saved state behave like other options Add dump-and-exit option
+      Add option to choose depth level of first deepening step Replace initial rows parameter with dedicated global variable Fix bug with free() of non-malloced pointer in success()

 -----------------------------------------------------------------------------
 Matthias Merzenich